livewyer-ops/containers/containers/auto/README.md

 # LiveWyer container image for Intuit Auto

-[auto](https://intuit.github.io/auto) is a CLI tool that generates releases based on semantic version labels on pull requests.
+[auto](https://intuit.github.io/auto) is a CLI tool that generates Github releases based on semantic version labels applied to pull requests.

 This image is packaged by [LiveWyer](https://livewyer.io) for CI use.